eliamounier/optoprotein-fitness-prediction/README.md

 Before running the models, you will have to generate mutated sequences with `sequence_generator.ipynb`.
 Note that you can find the single_mutants.csv in the folder `generated` , the double_mutants.csv was too big to be added in the Github.

-To run a model, use the provided scripts.
-For example, to run the Light dataset and the Q2NB98.a2m file:

 ### Supervised (Ridge)

+First modify the file as needed, specify

+- the desired output CSV path
+- the dataset (for example for Darkness: "data/Darkness/data.csv")
+- the dataset_name (for example: "Darkness")
-First modify the file as needed, specify the desired output CSV path, specify your dataset_name, to_predict CSV path (= path to the file you want to predict, in our case single_mutants.csv and double_mutants.csv), joint_training, and predictor_para
+- to_predict CSV path (= path to the file you want to predict, in our case single_mutants.csv and double_mutants.csv)
+- joint_training = "store_true"
+- predictor_params = {}
+- predictor_name = "onehot"

 Note that to find the best optogenitic protein sequence, you will have to run for both the Light and Darkness dataset.

 ```bash